Tensaku

 cargo install --path .

-Tensaku reads its own config at ~/.config/tensaku/ and is safe to install alongside satty.
-Both binaries can coexist.
+Already running satty?
+Tensaku reads its own config at ~/.config/tensaku/ and installs safely alongside — both binaries coexist.

 Quick start

-Press Ctrl+C to copy the result, or Ctrl+S to save.
+Pick a tool, mark up the screenshot, then Ctrl+C to copy the result or Ctrl+S to save.

 Screenshots